-Don’t punch mama in the eye.
+- Don’t punch mama in the eye.

-It’s not nice to head butt mama in the belly.
+- It’s not nice to head butt mama in the belly.

-Stop kicking me in the face.
+- Stop kicking me in the face.

-Why are you touching your butt hole?
+- Why are you touching your butt hole?

-We don’t eat food by the toilet, especially while mama is using it.
+- We don’t eat food by the toilet, especially while mama is using it.

 And then there was the moment when I was leaning over the exercise ball, working through an excruciating contraction with back pain and he kept slapping my back over and over.
 I couldn’t speak to tell him to stop.
 The result?
 My 2-year-old made me cry.